This tutorial provides frequently asked MongoDB interview questions and answers with explanations to help you prepare for the MongoDB interview.

 }

-• Embedded documents and arrays are used instead of Joins.
+- Developers use embedded documents and arrays instead of Joins.

-Q #11) List the checkpoints while creating dynamic schema in MongoDB.
+Q #11) List the checkpoints while creating a dynamic schema in MongoDB.

-Answer: The checkpoints or considerations while creating dynamic schema are:
+Answer: The checkpoints or considerations while creating a dynamic schema are:

-• Schema should be optimized to common use cases.
+- The schema should be optimized for common use cases.

-• Complex aggregation can be performed in schema.
+- Complex aggregation can be performed in the schema.

 Q #12) Describe collections in MongoDB.

-Answer: MongoDB stores documents (data records) in Collections similar to tables in the relational databases.
-Initially, when collection does not exist, MongoDB will create Collection when the first data record is stored in the collection.
+Answer: MongoDB stores documents (data records) in Collections similar to tables in relational databases.
+Initially, when a collection does not exist, MongoDB will create the collection when the first data record is stored in the collection.

 The commands used are: